Packaging Inspiration To Make Your Small Business Stand Out

 - High budget: If you’re targeting the luxury market, consider fully customized packaging solutions.
 This could include boxes designed to fit your product perfectly, with personalized messages, colors, and designs that reflect the customer's preferences or past purchases.

 One great example of personalized packaging is children’s dress company Monday’s Child.
-Every one of their handmade dresses comes in a box that can be re-used as as a doll’s house.
+Every one of their handmade dresses comes in a box that can be re-used as a doll’s house.

 This approach to packaging not only enhances the customer's emotional connection to the brand but also encourages sharing on social media, further amplifying a brand’s reach and appeal.